logambigaik/devops-interview-warmup/kubernetes.md

 are replicas of primary database mysql-0 .
 Whenever i write the data is mysql-0 ,i will take a backup and execute it  in mysql-1.
 The same i will do with mysql-2 pods like will take a backup of mysql-1 and execute it in mysql-2.
 Now, my datas are all in pods,the data are in sync.

-Now i create one more service as Cluster IP, with these im going to read the data of mysql-1 /mysql-2
+Now  created one more service as Cluster IP, with these im going to read the data of mysql-1 /mysql-2

 ```
 ![image](https://user-images.githubusercontent.com/54719289/118479712-44b17000-b709-11eb-8ee3-3034f952bd47.png)